zongruxie4/PuppyGit/donate.md

-### I am an indie developer, need your support very!
+### I am an indie developer and I truly need your support!
+Your donations will help sustain my life and give me the opportunity to improve this app and create even more exciting projects!

 ---
 #### bitcoin:
 bc1q0yzt0kxvj4f4qvamrx2q7mahr40leun57m7sfd